BloomTech-Labs/xcel-wom-be-b/README.md

-# xcel-wom
+# Xcel Work Order Management

-For steps on how to work with this repository [please see here](https://docs.labs.lambdaschool.com/labs-spa-starter/)
+A React app and Node/Express backend to help property managers log and track work orders at their buildings.

 # Project